-We are currently reviewing the technical and economic feasibility of heating buildings adjacent to our data centre location in Hamburg, Grasweg with waste heat taken directly from the data centre.
-This will not reduce the energy consumed by the data centre itself, but will help to cut overall energy costs, as it will reduce the energy used in other areas.
-Moreover, we are also looking into possibilities to install a photovoltaics system.
+The positive findings of the review performed to ascertain the technical and economic feasibility of heating buildings adjacent to our data centre location in Hamburg, Grasweg with waste heat taken from the data centre and of additionally installing a photovoltaics system with 100 kWp on the adjacent building are now being followed by a legal and contractual review.
+These measures will not reduce the energy consumed by the data centre itself, but will help to cut overall energy costs, as it will reduce the energy used in other areas.

-After lower volumes of energy consumption in 2020 and 2021, with this being due in part to the pandemic, and despite our business operations returning to virtually normal levels in 2022, the trend is still clear: our energy consumption is decreasing.
-We therefore do not currently see any need to adjust our approach.
+After lower volumes of energy consumption in 2020, 2021 and 2022, with this being due in part to the pandemic, and despite our business operations returning to normal levels in 2023, the trend is still clear: our energy consumption is decreasing.
+We therefore do not currently see any need to adjust our approach to any further order parameters.